ECBSU/genomics-scripts/genome_binning/Binning_pipeline_Arno/Step1_bin_pipeline/README.md

 # Binning pipeline using Metabat2, CONCOCT, Semibin, and DASTool
 ## Info
 This pipeline will align provided reads against the provided assemblies, and use the provided assemblies and the created .bam files to perform binning.
-Binning will be performed using Metabat2, CONCOCT, and Semibin, and subsequently refined using DASTool.
+Binning will be performed using Metabat2, CONCOCT, Semibin, and Rosella, and subsequently refined using DASTool.

 This pipeline is a .slurm script that (after giving your input) can be run directly on the OIST Deigo server